pivotal-legacy/pivotal-commons/README.md

 Apply for desk space at Pivotal Labs.

-## Installation
+## Setup

-Set the FORM_URL environment variable to point to Google Apps.
+Move .env.sample to .env and set the appropriate environment variables.